Skip to main content

 By: Mike Detrow, CISSP

 You have probably seen the headlines claiming that artificial intelligence (AI) models such as ChatGPT will soon replace many human jobs.
-Marketing campaigns are also touting the use of AI by vendors to improve the effectiveness of their data analysis tools.
-If you have not already started to think about the application of AI for banking operations, you will likely be evaluating it soon.
-Just as with any other risk management practice, it is best to evaluate new technologies proactively rather than waiting until your vendors force you to use them or your employees begin using them without your knowledge.
+Marketing campaigns are also touting its use by vendors to improve the effectiveness of their data analysis tools.
+If you haven’t thought about the application of AI for banking operations, you will likely be evaluating it soon.
+Just as with any other risk management practice, it is best to evaluate new technologies proactively.
+As opposed to waiting until your vendors force you or your employees begin using them without your knowledge.

-The purpose of this article is to identify the risks associated with machine learning and generative AI that you should consider as you are evaluating use cases for AI at your financial institution.
+The purpose of this article is to identify the risks associated with machine learning and generative AI that you should consider as you are evaluating use cases for it at your financial institution.
 Machine learning is the use of training data and algorithms that allow computers to imitate intelligent human behavior more realistically.
-Generative AI uses machine learning to allow a computer to generate new content such as text, images, video, or sounds based on specific input provided by a user.
+Generative AI uses machine learning to allow a computer to generate new content such as text, images, video, or sounds.

-First, let’s explore potential use cases for AI in community financial institutions.
+First, let’s explore potential use cases for artificial intelligence in community financial institutions.
 Some of the applications that we have seen so far include:

-Next, let’s examine some of the potential risks associated with the use of AI in community banks and credit unions.
+Next, let’s examine some potential risks associated with the use of artificial intelligence in community banks and credit unions.
 One of the biggest concerns with the use of AI is the security of non-public information.
 Entering such data into an AI model that is not under the complete control of the financial institution or one of the institution’s vendors introduces the risk of this information being disclosed, resulting in the potential misuse of this sensitive data.

-In addition to security concerns, there are other risks which should be considered.
+In addition to security concerns, there are other risks that should be considered.
 Results provided by AI-driven decision-making models could be biased based on the data that was used to train the model.
-Also, the information provided by AI models may be inaccurate or misleading, which could inadvertently result in an employee disseminating such incorrect information if not thoroughly vetted.
+Also, the information provided by AI models may be inaccurate or misleading.

 The first initiative for your AI oversight group should include a discovery process to identify any existing use of AI at the financial institution.
 It is possible that employees are already using ChatGPT to help develop marketing materials, for writing scripts or macros, or they may be using web browser plugins to improve productivity.
 Some of your vendors may also be using AI for various tasks associated with delivering services to your financial institution or customers, such as AML models, loan underwriting, and website virtual assistants or chatbots